Indian classical music: Reception outside India

 According to Yukteshwar Kumar, elements of Indian music arrived in China in the 3rd century, such as in the works of Chinese lyricist Li Yannian.

 In 1958, Ravi Shankar came to the US and started making albums.
 These started a 1960s penchant for Indian classical music in the States.
 By 1967 Shankar and other artists were performing at rock music festivals alongside Western rock, blues, and soul acts.
 This lasted until the mid-1970s.
 Ravi Shankar performed at Woodstock for an audience of over 500,000 in 1969.

 In the 1980s, 1990s and particularly the 2000s onwards, Indian Classical Music has seen rapid growth in reception and development around the globe, particularly in North America, where immigrant communities have preserved and passed on classical music traditions to subsequent generations through the establishment of local festivals and music schools.
-Numerous musicians of American origin, including Ramakrishnan Murthy, Sandeep Narayan, Pandit Vikash Maharaj, Sandeep Narayan, Abby V, and Mahesh Kale have taken professionally to Indian Classical Music with great success.
+Numerous musicians of American origin, including Ramakrishnan Murthy, Sandeep Narayan, Pandit Vikash Maharaj, Abby V, and Mahesh Kale have taken professionally to Indian Classical Music with great success.
 In his 2020 released video, Canadian singer Abby V demonstrated 73 different Indian Classical ragas in a live rendering, which went viral on the internet; further establishing the growing prominence of Indian Classical Music around the globe.
+Since 2023, the UK-based arts organisation KalaSudha has presented the Kala Festival, a touring celebration of Indian classical music across major British cities, featuring leading Hindustani and Carnatic musicians.

 Organizations

+Sangeet Natak Akademi, is an Indian national-level academy for performance arts.
+It awards the Sangeet Natak Akademi Award, the highest Indian recognition given to people in the field of performance arts.

 SPIC MACAY, established in 1977, has more than 500 chapters in India and abroad.
-SPIC MACAY claims to hold around 5000 events every year related to Indian classical music and dance.
+It claims to hold around 5000 events every year related to Indian classical music and dance.
+Organizations like Prayag Sangeet Samiti, among others, award certification and courses in Indian classical music.

-Prayag Sangeet Samiti is also a well established organization promoting Indian Classical Music.
+Akhil Bharatiya Gandharva Mahavidyalaya Mandal (अखिल भारतीय गान्धर्व महाविद्यालय मंडल) is an institution for the promotion and propagation of Indian classical music and dance.